"Whole setup is a scam": Old Mutual under fire, Ntsiki supports call for boycott

 - The insurance company was in hot water after a disgruntled client's complaints went viral with a million views on X, aka Twitter

-- Ntsiki Mazwai and more popular users on X chimed in after masses of people began warning others about Old Mutual
+- Briefly News spoke to Old Mutual after Ntsiki Mazwai and more popular users on X chimed in warning others about

 There were thousands of tweets by peeps on X about Old Mutual, accusing them of questionable practices.
 It all started when one lady alleged that Old Mutual was in contempt of court by withholding funds.